 \section{Background}

-We will now explain the principle of the disposition effect as a well-known phenomenon in behavioural finance and briefly consider how it was tested in previous work.
-In addition, we will give a brief introduction to cryptocurrencies and explain how our measurements expand the existing body of knowledge.
+We will now explain the principle of the disposition effect, which is a well-known phenomenon in behavioral finance, and briefly consider how it was tested in previous work.
+In addition, we will give a brief introduction to cryptoassets and explain how our measurements expand the existing body of knowledge.